vin011/NVIDIA-Singularity-Containers/README.md

 ### Using Sif File
 1. Clone the repo
-2. Decompress the sif files with `tar -xzvf <sif_file>.gz`
+2. Ensure singularity or apptainer is currently running
-3. Ensure singularity or apptainer is currently running
+3. Run example files
-4. Load and compute
+4. Modify example files to calculate your compute needs

 ### Potential Errors